 What Separates an Attention-Grabbing Resume From an Unsuccessful One

-Most job seekers make the mistake of thinking that the layout of the resume is unimportant.
+Most job seekers make the mistake of thinking that the resume layout is unimportant.
 The reality is that the design is almost as important as the information you include.
 There are three popular types of layouts you can choose to use.
 I would estimate that at least 90% of the resumes created are either created using a chronological format or a functional format.
-The third is the combination resume format that is rarely used but is growing in popularity.
+The third is the combination resume format, which is rarely used but is growing in popularity.

 Chronological Resume Format

-When you write a chronological resume, you will want to make sure your employment and educational accomplishments are listed chronologically.
+When you write a chronological resume, you must ensure your employment and educational accomplishments are listed chronologically.
 The key is to put your most recent experiences on top and work your way down.

 Most prospective employers prefer a chronological resume to a functional resume because it makes it easier for them to access your background and qualifications.
 It lets them see how quickly you have progressed, how long you stick to employment commitments, and if you have gotten laid off or fired frequently.
 It also shows immediately if you have any gaps in your work history.

-A chronological resume is also beneficial to many job seekers because it can highlight impressive organizations where they worked.
-If their work history is solid and shows progression, this is an added benefit.
-Some job seekers’ downfall is that if their job history is not perfect, this resume format will show every time period they didn’t progress within their career.
+A chronological resume also benefits many job seekers because it can highlight impressive organizations where they worked.
+This is an added benefit if their work history is solid and shows progression.
+Some job seekers’seekers”are concerned that if their job history is imperfect, this resume format will show every period they don’t work.

 Functional Resume Format

-When you create a functional resume, the aim is to draw attention to the highlights you have experienced relevant to your seeking position.
-It includes skills-based and categorical sections that help to determine if you are qualified for the post.
+When you create a functional resume, your aim is to draw attention to the highlights of your experience relevant to your seeking position.
+It includes skills-based and categorical sections that help determine whether you are qualified for the post.

 Functional resumes are commonly used by a student seeking an internship, a stay-at-home parent entering the workforce, or someone interested in making a career change.